Cr1sPet/TaskManager/README.md

 # README

-Link to deployed project - https://task-manager-ckix.onrender.com
+Link to the deployed project - https://task-manager-ckix.onrender.com

 How to try locally: